016 – Why Ikigai Is The Most Honourable and Rewarding Thing One Can Do

 The importance of finding your role

-Nick thinks that it is one important aspect of ikigai to be living your life in line with your values.
+One important aspect of ikigai to be living your life in line with your values.
 Everyone has roles to play in their community and it’s important to find these roles and live them.
 It is something that the western literature didn’t touch on, the importance of finding your role within your community or your family.

 Ikigai is not a special word